-Orientations/home visits are scheduled prior to the start of the calendar year or upon enrollment of a new student.
+Orientations are scheduled prior to the star of the calendar year or upon enrollment of a new student.
 Parent/teacher conferences are scheduled two times during the school year.
 Progress reports are shared with you outlining your child's social/emotional well-being and their developmental skills.
-Our teachers also document your child's progress and skills in Teaching Strategies, GOLD and you will receive updates for each of the three checkpoint periods.
-We are currently using a universal screener for literacy, Preschool Early Literacy Indicators (PELI), and for math we use Individual Growth and Development Indicators (IGDIS).
-Your child will be screened three times per year.
-You will be informed of your child's progress toward benchmark goals.
 Teachers are happy to meet with parents/guardians anytime the need arises.